 - Side effects may include redness and soreness under the patch.
 To help reduce side effects, you should change the location of the patch each day.

-Unlike the first two nicotine replacement options, you will need a prescription from your doctor to buy the nicotine spray.
+- Unlike the first two nicotine replacement options, you will need a prescription from your doctor to buy nicotine spray.

 - The spray goes in your nose one or two times per hour when you’re awake.